US Friendly Poker Rooms - May 2013

 Is it legal to play online poker in the US?

-I'm not an expert in the field of law, so I wouldn't want you to completely trust everything I say on this topic.
-However, I've been involved with online poker for years, so I'm just going to cover what I know about playing poker on the the Internet in the USA.
+I'm a better poker player than I am a lawyer.
+So I wouldn't want you to completely trust everything I say on this topic.
+However, I've been involved with online poker for years, so I'm just going to give you my opinion on playing poker on the the Internet in the US anyway.

 Aside from a few states (see below), it appears to be perfectly legal to play online poker for real money in the US.
 Thousands of American players play online poker for real money every week.
 No players have ever been arrested.